-Pursuant to standards prescribed by the state board of education as provided in division (D) of section 3301.07 of the Revised Code, the state board shall classify and charter school districts and individual schools within each district except that no charter shall be granted to a nonpublic school unless the school complies with division (K)(1)(a) of section 3301.0711, if applicable, and section 3313.612 of the Revised Code.
+Pursuant to standards prescribed by the state board of education as provided in division (D) of section 3301.07 of the Revised Code, the state board shall classify and charter school districts and individual schools within each district except that no charter shall be granted to a nonpublic school unless the school complies with divisions (K)(1)(a) and (b) of section 3301.0711, as applicable, and section 3313.612 of the Revised Code.

 In the course of considering the charter of a new school district created under section 3311.26 or 3311.38 of the Revised Code, the state board shall require the party proposing creation of the district to submit to the board a map, certified by the county auditor of the county in which the proposed new district is located, showing the boundaries of the proposed new district.
 In the case of a proposed new district located in more than one county, the map shall be certified by the county auditor of each county in which the proposed district is located.